Space Coast Launches

 Date Mission Site Launch Window

 A United Launch Alliance Vulcan Centaur rocket will launch on its second demonstration flight with Sierra Space’s Dream Chaser cargo vehicle for the International Space Station.
 The Dream Chaser is a lifting body resupply spacecraft that will launch on top of a rocket and land on a runway.
 This will be the Dream Chaser’s first flight to space.
 The Vulcan Centaur rocket will fly in the VC4L configuration with four GEM-63XL solid rocket boosters, a long-length payload fairing, and two RL10 engines on the Centaur upper stage.
 Delayed from August 2022, December 2023, January 2024, April 2024 and September 2024.
-Updated: May 05
+Delayed from 2025.
+Updated: December 22

 NET July 5, 2028 Falcon Heavy • Dragonfly Launch Complex 39A, Kennedy Space Center, Florida TBD